What powerful climate-focused giving looks like

 For more opportunities to dig deep on funding climate action, check out our 5-part online dialogue series entitled, “The Underpinning Stories”.

-On October 24th from 12:00-1:30pm PST, our first dialogue will unpack how funders understand innovation, what constitutes a ‘climate solution,’ and what that means for those who receive funding.
+Our first dialogue unpacked how funders understand innovation, what constitutes a ‘climate solution,’ and what that means for those who receive funding.